There is an open PhD position for this project. For further info, see here: PhD position

 Open Positions - Bachelor / Master Theses

 We always have projects both for bachelor and master theses available.
-At the moment, projects are possible in the following areas:
+Currently we have the following projects to offer:

-If you are interested in joining our team as a bachelor or master student, please contact Prof. Patrick Windpassinger or either of the PhD students.
+If you are interested in joining our team as a bachelor or master student, please contact Prof. Patrick Windpassinger or the PhD students.

 Optischer Transport von kalten Atomen in eine Hohlkernfaser, master thesis by Ronja Wirtz (2018)